Images

 image::sunset.jpg[Sunset]

-If the alt text contains a comma, you must enclose the alt text in double quotes.
+If the alt text contains a comma or starts with a valid attribute name followed by an equals sign, you must enclose the alt text in double quotes.
 The double quote enclosure effectively escapes the comma from being interpreted as an attribute separator.
+See Attribute list parsing to learn how the attribute list in a macro is parsed.

 Example 3.
 Block image macro with alt text that contains a comma